-Some financial institutions may view stress testing as a “check the box” practice to satisfy regulators, but others are making the most out of the process.
-Effective stress testing can benefit many different facets of lending, from risk management and strategic decision-making to capital adequacy and liquidity management.
+Some financial institutions may view stress testing as a “check the box” practice to satisfy regulators, but others are making the most out of the process, benefitting different facets of lending, from risk management and strategic decision-making to capital adequacy and liquidity management.
 Stress testing enables financial institutions to identify and understand where the loan portfolio may be overexposed in concentrations, distinguish which loans are most susceptible to risk, and target problematic loans for additional scrutiny.
-Stress testing provides banks and credit unions with a unique opportunity to better manage their institution’s financial performance.
+This analysis provides banks and credit unions with a unique opportunity to better manage their institution’s financial performance.

 How Stress Test Results Can Yield Better Lending, Credit, and Risk Decisions